tensorflow/docs/site/en/install/lang_java.md

 particularly useful for loading models created with Python and running them within a Java application.

+Note: There is no `libtensorflow` support for TensorFlow 2 yet.
+It is expected in a future release.

 Caution: The TensorFlow Java API is *not* covered by the TensorFlow [API stability guarantees](../guide/versions.md).